tlc033/n8n-installer/README.md

 ### What's Included

 ✅ [**Self-hosted n8n**](https://n8n.io/) - A low-code platform with over 400 integrations and advanced AI components to automate workflows.
+✅ **Caddy, Postgres, and Redis** - Core services for web proxy, database, and caching, which are always included.

+The installer also makes the following powerful open-source tools **available for you to select and deploy** via an interactive wizard during setup:

-✅ **300+ n8n Community Workflows Included** - Get started quickly with a vast library of pre-built automations.
+✅ **300+ n8n Community Workflows Included** - Get started quickly with a vast library of pre-built automations (optional import).

 ✅ [**Supabase**](https://supabase.com/) - An open-source alternative to Firebase, providing database storage, user authentication, and more.
 It's a popular choice for AI applications.